The owner is responsible for ensuring that legal aspects of the car are in order.

 How to check the footbrake / Emergency brake

-Maximum half way down the brake must be hard and firm.
+The maximum halfway down the brake must be hard and firm.

 The emergency brake is the one circuit of a braking system that still works after the other system are broken down,